 An inspirational garden with varied woodland planting, mixed borders with bright summer and autumn flowers together with exotic perennials.
 Perched at the head of the Fal Estuary, Trelissick boasts jaw-dropping views.

-But its not just the tranquil gardens and tender species that set Trelissick apart from the rest; nestled in no less than 375-acres of parkland and woodland, this is most definitely one of the finest gardens for walkers.
+But it's not just the tranquil gardens and tender species that set Trelissick apart from the rest; nestled in no less than 375-acres of parkland and woodland, this is most definitely one of the finest gardens for walkers.
 Extensive trails meander through the woodland, traverse the parkland and follow the riverside.

 On leaving the gardens and crossing the sweeping green parkland towards the Fal Estuary, the staggering views and lush terrain serve-up some of the best walking country on the south coast.
-Even within the garden's grounds, a little exploration under the canopies of oak, beech and conifers will unveil hidden treasures such as the log summerhouse, a water tower and a footbridge.
+Even within the garden's grounds, a little exploration under the canopies of oak, beech and conifers will unveil hidden treasures such as log summerhouses, a water tower and a footbridge.

 Check out our Conferences & Functions page